chevereto/v4-docs/architecture/stack/redis.md

 Chevereto V4 rely in Redis for data caching strategies for everything considered persistent.

 ::: tip Where available
-Redis is not a mandatory requirement, but kindly note that your Chevereto V4 performance experience will be negatively affected if you don't use Redis.
+Redis is not a mandatory requirement.
+Note that your Chevereto V4 performance experience will be negatively affected if you don't use Redis.
 :::

 ## Resources